 About the Clan Campbell Education Foundation

-The Clan Campbell Education Foundation, Inc. is a non-profit, tax-exempt charitable and educational Foundation founded by and closely aligned to the Clan Campbell Society (NA).
-The purpose of the CCEF is to educate the public regarding the Clan Campbell, Scots and Scotland, and to increase the understanding of the American public of the Scots and things Scottish.
+The Clan Campbell Education Foundation, Inc. is a 501(c)(3), non-profit, tax-exempt charitable and educational Foundation founded by and closely aligned to the Clan Campbell Society (North America).
+The purpose of the CCEF is to educate the public regarding the Clan Campbell, Scots and Scotland, and to increase the understanding of the American public of the Scots and Scottish heritage.
 In particular, we promote the study, promotion, and perpetuation of Scottish culture, including history, music, dance, art, athletics, language, and cuisine and to carry on and conduct charitable and educational programs.

 The History starts at the earliest date for which there is written record relating to the Campbell ancestry, and concludes in the nineteenth century.
 The time periods covered in each volume is as follows: